Hyperliquid Flagged Address Case Study: Transaction Reconstruction

 A flagged-address case can include a separate frontend-state evidence category: the warning screenshot, UTC capture time, affected public address, and Hyperliquid legal-check response.
 This category records whether the official frontend currently allows the address, but it does not replace on-chain evidence.

-Evidence category What it supports What it does not prove
+Evidence category What it supports Limit

 Warning screenshotFrontend displayed a restriction messageFinal asset state or withdrawal path